 Sustainability and Reducing Compliance Risk

 Improving the energy efficiency of your facility and vehicles is one of the easiest and most cost-effective ways to reduce air pollution, combat climate change, improve air quality, and reduce costs.
-RILA has developed an energy management program specifically for retailers.
+The RCC has more resources about retail energy management programs.

 Boilers and Generators – Boilers and generators should be maintained and tuned-up on a regular basis to ensure the units are operating efficiently and to reduce air pollution.
 Switching from oil to natural gas also reduces air pollution.